"They dated for 12 years": GH groom weeps as he sees bride, peeps stunned

 The video, which YEN.com.gh sighted on TikTok, showed the moment where the groom was seen seated and crying heavily as the bride approached the aisle.

-The sad-looking groom tried to hide his tears by wiping them, however, the sight of the petty bride as she walked down the aisle looking ravishing triggered him to cry more.
+The sad-looking groom tried to hide his tears by wiping them, however, the sight of the pretty bride as she walked down the aisle looking ravishing triggered him to cry more.

 Not even efforts by the groomsmen could prevent him from shedding tears.